NACLab/ngc-learn/README.md

 It is currently maintained by the
 <a href="https://www.cs.rit.edu/~ago/nac_lab.html">Neural Adaptive Computing (NAC) laboratory</a>.

+**NOTE:** The documentation of this version is currently being built at the momemt (the formal release will be coming shortly, so please check in and git pull/re-clone in the next few days for the full version to be fully ported/built).

 ## <b>Installation:</b>

 <i>Setup:</i> Ensure that you have installed the following base dependencies in